Earnest Hooton: Race

-Hooton used comparative anatomy to divide humanity up into races — in Hooton's case, this involved describing the morphological characteristics of different "primary races" and the various "subtypes".
-In 1926, the American Association of Physical Anthropology and the National Research Council organized a Committee on the Negro, which focused on the anatomy of blacks.
-Among those appointed to the Committee on the Negro were Hrdlička, Earnest Hooton and eugenist Charles Davenport.
+Hooton used comparative anatomy to divide humanity up into races, describing the morphological characteristics of different "primary races" and "subtypes."
+In 1926, the American Association of Physical Anthropology and the National Research Council organized a Committee on the Negro, which focused on the anatomy of black people.
+Among those appointed to the Committee were Hrdlička, Earnest Hooton and eugenist Charles Davenport.
 In 1927, the committee endorsed a comparison of African babies with young apes.
 Ten years later, the group published findings in the American Journal of Physical Anthropology to "prove that the negro race is phylogenetically a closer approach to primitive man than the white race."
 Hooton played a key part in establishing the racial stereotypes about black athleticism and black criminality of his day in terms of an anthropological framework.
 Hooton was one of the first to attempt to develop mathematically rigorous criteria for race typology.

-At the same time, Hooton maintained that no scientific basis existed correlating mentality with racial variation. "...Each racial type runs the gamut from idiots and criminals to geniuses and statesmen.
+At the same time, Hooton maintained that no scientific basis existed correlating mentality with racial variation.
+"Each racial type runs the gamut from idiots and criminals to geniuses and statesmen.
 No type produces a majority of individuals from either end of the scale.
 While there may be specific racial abilities and disabilities, these have not yet been demonstrated.
 There are no racial monopolies either of human virtues or of vices."
 While advocating eugenic sterilizations of those deemed "insane, diseased, and criminalistic", he emphasized there was no justification to correlate such "degeneracy", as he termed it, with race.

 Anthropologist Pat Shipman presents Hooton's work as representing a transition in anthropology away from its 19th-century stereotypes about race and its fixation over cranial measurements.
 In that context, she writes, Hooton maintained an "oversimplistic mode of thinking about human types and variability" while at the same time he moved to eliminate unfounded racial biases and pseudoscience.
 His remarks in a 1936 conference dealing with immigration, for example, included a ten-point summary of the current scientific consensus about race which, in retrospect, parallel the points raised ten years later in UNESCO's landmark The Race Question.